Assessments

 Introduce the Assignment

 • Have students reflect on what they have learned by having them take the persona of a Korean living in the U.S. in 1919 and compose a letter to President Wilson encouraging the U.S. to support the Korean Independence Movement.
 This may be done as an informal or formal writing activity.
-Distribute the How to Write a Formal Letter Handout if students need the information.
+Distribute the How to Write a Formal Letter Handoutif students need the information.

 Writing Prompt

-• The Fourteen Points Speech
+• The Fourteen Points Speech and notion of self-determination

-• The devastation of WW1
+• The devastation of World War I

-• Global advocacy and organization for Korean Independence by Koreans living in the United States, Korea, China, Russia, and Mexico
+• Global advocacy and organization for Korean independence by Koreans living in the United States, Korea, China, Russia, and Mexico

 • Japan’s colonization of Korea and violation of principles of the Fourteen Points